HomePittsburgh: A Geek HistoryPoptastic! The Art of Burton Morris

 Poptastic!
 The Art of Burton Morris

-Although Warhol was at the forefront of the Pop Art movement from its inception, he is not the lone Steel City native to find success within the field as another Pittsburgh artist has likewise made an indelible mark within the realms of Pop Art – Burton Morris.
+Although Warhol was at the forefront of the Pop Art movement from its inception, he is not the only Steel City native to find success within the field as another Pittsburgh artist has likewise made an indelible mark within the realm of Pop Art – Burton Morris.

 “As a child, I was always attracted to the bright colors and energetic shapes of comic book art and cartoons,” Morris explains in the opening pages of Pop!, a small coffee table collection of his artwork published in 2007.
 “Every day I would spend countless hours drawing, trying to teach myself about the fundamentals of art.
 My parents encouraged my talents and sent me to art classes close to our home at the Carnegie International Museum of Art in Pittsburgh.
 There, I was first exposed to great works of art from all over the world.”

-The world itself has been exposed to the artwork of Burton Morris over the past few decades, and the Senator John Heinz History Center honored one of the Steel City’s premier talents with its Poptastic!
-The Art of Burton Morris exhibit, on display from September 2013 through February 2014.
+It wasn’t long afterwards that the world was exposed to the emerging talent of Burton Morris, and the Senator John Heinz History Center honored one of the Steel City’s premier artists with its Poptastic!
+The Art of Burton Morris exhibit, which was on display from September 2013 through February 2014.
 The History Center’s fourth floor was in effect turned into a Pop Art Gallery for the occasion, with its walls covered in a full array of paintings and graphic illustrations that ran the gamut of Morris’ ongoing career.

-In many ways, the early segments of Burton Morris’ career were a series of “fifteen minutes of fame,” to borrow a phrase from Warhol, that quickly erupted into long-term notoriety.
-In 1993, for instance, Morris was selected to represent Pennsylvania for an Absolut Vodka advertising campaign that included artwork by one artist from every state in the country appearing in bi-weekly editions of USA Today.
+In many ways, the early segments of Burton Morris’ career were a series of “fifteen minutes of fame” – to borrow a phrase from Warhol – that quickly erupted into long-term notoriety.
+In 1993, for instance, Morris was selected to represent Pennsylvania for an Absolut Vodka advertising campaign that featured artwork by one artist from every state in the country appearing in bi-weekly editions of USA Today.

-The main piece, entitled “Poparazzi,” features a suit-wearing photographer holding his camera with an image of the Oscar Trophy in the foreground.
-The artwork was later re-imagined by Burton Morris with the assistance of the Carnegie Mellon University Entertainment Technology Center into the interactive “Digital Poparazzi.”
+The main piece – entitled “Poparazzi” – features a suit-wearing photographer holding his camera with an image of the Oscar Trophy in the foreground.
+The artwork was later re-imagined by Burton Morris with the assistance of the Carnegie Mellon University Entertainment Technology Center into an interactive “Digital Poparazzi.”
 Instead of a drawing, the photographer is now comprised of smaller images that are actual photographs.
 A nearby camera flashes whenever someone walks by the piece, and the resulting picture is added to the image of the photographer, replacing the oldest photo and becoming part of the artwork itself in the process.

-Poptastic! included a healthy dose of Burton Morris’ Pittsburgh-themed artwork in addition to his national and international pieces, including illustrations created for the 2006 Major League Baseball All-Star Game held at PNC Park, the 50th anniversary of the 1960 World Series that features Bill Mazeroski, and drawings of various characters from Mister Rogers’ Neighborhood for the 25th anniversary of the classic children’s television show.
+Poptastic! included a healthy dose of Burton Morris’ Pittsburgh-themed artwork in addition to his national and international pieces, including illustrations created for the 2006 Major League Baseball All-Star Game held at PNC Park, the fiftieth anniversary of the 1960 World Series that features former Pirate Bill Mazeroski, and drawings of various characters from Mister Rogers’ Neighborhood for the twenty-fifth anniversary of the classic children’s television show.

 Anthony Letizia